Communities

 Should I add any legal notice about licensing or whatever to the Codidact version of the phased updates Q&A?
 I'm the author of both the version on SE and the version on Codidact, so I don't legally have to add any notice, but if it would be preferable for one reason or another, I can add a notice that I authored both versions or something like that.

-Monica Cellio‭ wrote over 1 year ago · edited over 1 year ago
+Monica Cellio‭ wrote about 2 years ago · edited about 2 years ago

 You're the author, so you're allowed to use your work however you like and don't need to link to the original copy.
 If anybody raises questions about whether you're the same person or a plagiarist, we can point to this post.
 Codidact doesn't require anything from you, so it's only a question of whether you'd be more comfortable saying something up front, in a note on the post.
 No need to.